breinbaas/GEOLib/README.rst

 **NOTE** this code is under development and testing is needed, use at your own risk!

-Here is an example where the user has defined the waternet creator settings in the user interface and save the stix file;
+Here is an example where the input of the waternet creator settings in the file is used to find in the required parameters;

 .. code-block:: python